wacncontent/CustomizeTool/removeCommentOutput2/articles/stream-analytics/stream-analytics-get-started.md

 To create an Event Hub:

-1. In the [Azure portal](https://manage.windowsazure.com/) click **New** > **App Services** > **Service Bus** > **Event Hub** > **Quick Create**.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn/) click **New** > **App Services** > **Service Bus** > **Event Hub** > **Quick Create**.
 Provide a name, region, and new or existing namespace to create a new Event Hub.
 2. As a best practice, each Stream Analytics job should read from a single Event Hub Consumer Group.
-We will walk you through the process of creating a Consumer Group below, and you can [learn more about Consumer Groups](https://msdn.microsoft.com/library/azure/dn836025.aspx).
+We will walk you through the process of creating a Consumer Group below, and you can [learn more about Consumer Groups](https://msdn.microsoft.com/zh-cn/library/azure/dn836025.aspx).
 To create a Consumer Group, navigate to the newly created Event Hub and click the **Consumer Groups** tab, then click **Create** on the bottom of the page and provide a name for your Consumer Group.
 3. To grant access to the Event Hub, we will need to create a shared access policy.
 Click the **Configure** tab of your Event Hub.
 4. Under **Shared Access Policies**, create a new policy with **Manage** permissions.